The BEST Apple Pie

 - Roll out the second disc of dough to ⅛" thick, into a rectangle about 12×16" on a floured surface, then transfer to a large piece of parchment paper using your rolling pin in the same way as you did the first disc.
 Chill in the freezer for 5 minutes if it becomes too soft.

-- If needed, chill in the freezer for 10 more minutes to firm up.
+If butter is warming or sticking, chill in the freezer for 10 more minutes to firm up.
 The butter has to stay cold for max flakes.

 - Meanwhile, draw a 9-11” circle on a piece of parchment, depending on the size of your pie dish.